TheHumblePotato/Partial-Insanity/need2code.md

 2. in image rooms, the image doesnt take the full page
 3. in image rooms, puzzles can clip out of view
 4. solving locks linked to a meta doesnt make the meta solved
+5. you need to reload the page to refresh your guesses

 ## Visual
 1. scroll bars around pdf